 For the topping

-- Heat the oil and gently cook the leek, celery and carrot for about 5 minutes, stirring frequently until softened, add the garlic and cook for 1 minute.
+- Heat 1 tablespoon oil and gently cook 1 large sliced leek, 2 chopped celery stalks and 1 chopped carrot for about 5 minutes, stirring frequently until softened.
+Add 2 chopped garlic cloves and cook for 1 minute.

-- Rinse the lentils and add to the pan.
-Add the water and crumble in the stock cube.
+- Rinse 250g (9oz) lentils and add to the pan.
+Add 750ml (1¼pt) water and crumble in one stock cube.
 Bring to the boil, then reduce the heat and simmer for 20 minutes or until the lentils are just tender.